boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 - Specify a means to export the number of occurences of a given extension header.
 - Specify how to automatically update the IANA IPFIX registry ({{IANA-IPFIX}}) when a new value is assigned in {{IANA-EH}}.

-The last issue is now solved in {{?I-D.ietf-opsawg-ipfix-fixes}} which defines a new IANA registry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry group {{IANA-IPFIX}}.
+The last issue is solved in {{?I-D.ietf-opsawg-ipfix-fixes}} which defines a new IANA registry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry group {{IANA-IPFIX}}.

 {{sec-eh}} addresses three first issues.